 If a defendant has a higher quantity of at least five (5) but fewer than 100 units and an intent to distribute, the charge will be a third degree offense.
 A conviction for third degree distribution of prescription drugs can result in a sentence of five (5) years in NJ state Prison and a fine upwards of $200,000.

 An amount of 100 prescription pills or more with the requisite intent to distribute will be considered a second degree offense.
 A conviction can lead to a sentence of 10 years in state prison and a fine of up to $300,000.00.

-Common Drugs Resulting in NJ Prescription Drug Charges
+Common Drugs Resulting in Prescription Drug Charges in New Jersey

 In New Jersey, prescription drug charges apply to certain prescription medications, including: